WWII Wilmington Home Front Heritage Coalition

 - The building is on the National Register of Historic Places.

-- The City Council appointed the Coalition chairman as the “history representative” on the Hannah Block Historic USO/Community Arts Center Advisory Board, and has given the Coalition de-facto responsibility for maintaining the building’s history.
+• The City Council named the Coalition chairman as the history representative on its HBHUSO/CAC Advisory Board, and gave the Coalition de-facto responsibility for the building’s preservation.

-■ Established and maintained in the HBHUSO museum:
+• Established and maintained exhibits and artifacts in the HBHUSO/CAC mini-museum:

 - Numerous wall photomurals and descriptive labels depicting life in the Wilmington home front;